aylazai/Stock-Trend-Prediction/README.md

 ## How it Works

 The predictions are made using a multi-layer LSTM recurrent neural network to predict the last value out of a sequence of values.
 The raw data is displayed in a table and the predicted versus original values are visualized in a line graph.
 The web application is created using Streamlit, a Python library for building web applications.

+I have recently added various different trading strategies.
+Feel free to explore, experiment, and optimize each model individually.

 ## Custom Strategy Signal